bigbali/babel-plugin-transform-jsx-bem-attributes/README.md

 # A plugin for Babel that allows converting 'block', 'elem' and 'mods' props into proper 'className'
+## Important note
+This plugin is experimental, and a newer version is already in the works, which will add support for many more features.
+Consider the current version of this plugin deprecated.

 # Note: this documentation needs to be updated!

 ## TypeScript
-If you are going to be using this plugin with TypeScript, you'll need a `<filename>.d.ts` file, in which you will have declared at the top of the file:
+If you are going to be using this plugin with TypeScript, you'll need a `<any-filename>.d.ts` file, in which you will have declared at the top of the file:

     /// <reference types="babel-plugin-transform-jsx-bem-attributes" />